 Steps to unmount a disk in Linux:

-- Inspect the active mount entry before unmounting so the path, source device, and filesystem type match expectations.
+- Inspect the active mount entry before unmounting.

-$ findmnt --mountpoint /mnt/sg-unmount-demo --output TARGET,SOURCE,FSTYPE,OPTIONS TARGET SOURCE FSTYPE OPTIONS /mnt/sg-unmount-demo /dev/loop3 ext4 rw,relatime
+$ findmnt --mountpoint /mnt/data --output TARGET,SOURCE,FSTYPE,OPTIONS TARGET SOURCE FSTYPE OPTIONS /mnt/data /dev/loop3 ext4 rw,relatime

-Replace /mnt/sg-unmount-demo with the mount point that should be removed.
+Replace /mnt/data with the mount point that should be removed.
 If only the device name is known, use findmnt --source /dev/sdb1 --output TARGET,SOURCE,FSTYPE,OPTIONS first to resolve its current mount point.

 - Unmount the filesystem by its mount point.

-Use the mount point when possible.
-A single device can be mounted in more than one place, while the mounted directory identifies the exact active entry that should be removed.
+Use the mounted directory when possible.
+A single device can be mounted in more than one place, while the mount point identifies the exact active entry that should be removed.

-If the target is /,, /boot, or storage still serving a running application, stop here and move the unmount to maintenance or rescue mode instead of trying to detach it live.
+If the target is the root filesystem, /boot, or storage still serving a running application, stop here and move the unmount to maintenance or rescue mode instead of trying to detach it live.

-Review the PID and command before stopping anything.
-Exiting an interactive shell or stopping the relevant service is safer than sending a stronger signal immediately.
+Use the PID returned by fuser and review the command before stopping it.
+Exiting an interactive shell, closing a file manager, or stopping the relevant service is safer than sending a stronger signal immediately.

 - Retry the unmount after the holder releases the filesystem.

-If umount still reports target is busy, run fuser again until the remaining holders match what you expect to keep open.
+If umount still reports target is busy, run fuser again until the remaining holders match what should stay open.

 - Confirm that the mount point is no longer active.

-$ mountpoint /mnt/sg-unmount-demo /mnt/sg-unmount-demo is not a mountpoint
+$ mountpoint /mnt/data /mnt/data is not a mountpoint

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.